PoloPro/polopro.github.io/_posts/2016-4-16-RSpec-and-TDD.md

 With that command, you'll now have a hidden file named '.rspec' and a 'spec/' directory containing a default 'spec_helper.rb' file.

+Within the 'spec/' directory that RSpec created for you, create a new file to hold your first tests.
+The typical naming convention is 'name_spec.rb', where 'name' is the project or class you want to run tests on.

 <ul>
   <li>What is RSpec?</li>